kudelskisecurity/haproxy-cloudflare-jwt-validator/README.md

   hold valid 10s
 ```

-Obtain your Application Audience (AUD) Tag from cloudflare and define your backend with JWT validation:
+Obtain your Application Audience (AUD) Tag from Cloudflare and define your backend with JWT validation:

 ```
 backend my_jwt_validated_app